Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 * The generator focuses on generating images that the discriminator will be able to reconstruct well.
 * The discriminator tries to reconstruct real images as good as possible while reconstructing generated images with the maximum error.

-Another interesting contribution is what they call the diversity factor.
+**Diversity factor.** Another interesting contribution is what they call the diversity factor.
 This factor controls how much do you want the discriminator to focus on getting a perfect reconstruction on real images (quality) vs distinguish real images from generated (diversity).
 Then, they go one step further and use this diversity factor to maintain a balance between the generator and discriminator during training.
 Similarly to WGANs, they use this equilibrium between both networks as a measure of convergence that correlates with image quality.
 However, unlike WGANs (and WGANs-GP), they use Wasserstein distance in such a way that the Lipschitz constrain is not required.

-As a result, BEGANs do not need any fancy architecture to train properly; as mentioned in the paper: "no batch normalization, no dropout, no transpose convolutions and no exponential growth for convolution filters".
+**Results.** BEGANs do not need any fancy architecture to train properly; as mentioned in the paper: "no batch normalization, no dropout, no transpose convolutions and no exponential growth for convolution filters".
 The quality of the generated samples (128x128) is impressive*:

 ![BEGAN face samples]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/BEGAN_samples.jpg){:height="auto" width="400px" .center-image}
 {: .img-caption}